kubetrain-io/website/content/participate/as_community.md

   featured_image: '/images/train.jpeg'
 ---

-Do you think people would be interested traveling to KubeCon from `$wherever_your_community_is_based`? 🚄
+Do you think people would be interested traveling to KubeCon from where you're based? 🚄

-Let's make it happen! 🎉

 <!--more-->